cloudblog004/fantasticfoodies/content/en/posts/2266-recipe-of-super-quick-homemade-spicy-chicken-stir-fry.md

 - " Baton Rouge spicy seasoning"
 recipeinstructions:
 - "What you need:"
-- "Wash &amp; chop peppers.
+- "Wash & chop peppers.
 Chop onions."
-- "Add peppers &amp; onions to pan with a bit of water and butter to sauté medium heat."
+- "Add peppers & onions to pan with a bit of water and butter to sauté medium heat."
 - "Defrost chicken in cool water."
 - "Add a bit of spicy seasoning.
 Add more to desired taste."
 - "Follow directions on rice box."